Humidity Calibration – Basics

 Two-Pressure Reactor

 Air with a pressure p1 consisting of dry air and a certain vapor pressure e is expanded to a pressure p2.
-During the expansion all components of 2reactorthe air will be expanded with the same ratio p2/p1, i.e. also the vapor pressure e is expanded.
+During the expansion all components of the air will be expanded with the same ratio p2/p1, i.e. also the vapor pressure e is expanded.

 Initial state: